Best Practices for Writing Maintainable Automation Scripts

 1. Modular and Reusable Code

 One key aspect of maintainability is writing code that is modular and reusable.
-This means breaking down the automation scripts into small, self-contained modules that can be easily maintained and reused in different scenarios.
+This means breaking down automation scripts into small, self-contained modules that can be easily maintained and reused in different scenarios.
 By modularizing the code, changes can be made in isolated sections without affecting the entire script, making it easier to debug and maintain.

 Additionally, reusability allows automation scripts to be leveraged across different test cases or projects, saving time and effort during script development.
 When a change is required, it can be made in one place and automatically reflected in all the tests that utilize the reusable code.